staking-foundation/docs/docs/11-comparison.md

 ![Diva balances convenience and decentralization](img/comparison_table.png)
 </div>

-Diva is designed to be compatible with existing Liquid Staking protocols:
+## Designed for full compatibility

+Diva's Liquid Staking is design to work just like popular staking protocols:

 - Anyone can stake with Diva with no minumum ETH requirement
 - divETH allows for easy integration in Defi

 Diva rewards are expected to be better than for other protocols, by using a dynamic balance between Stakers and Operators

-The unique advantage of Diva's DVT is that it offers:
+## Diva's unique advantage is its DVT

 - Node redundancy and significantly better uptime (*~500x better!*)
 - Protection against single nodes failing or acting maliciously